When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries

 \section{Limitations}

-Our experiments suggest that our method is able to assist in de-anonymizing programmers with significantly higher accuracy than state-of-the-art approaches.
-However, there are also assumptions that underlie the validity of our experiments as well as inherent limitations of our method that we discuss in the following paragraphs.
+Our experiments suggest that our method is able to assist in de-anonymizing a much larger set of programmers with significantly higher accuracy than state-of-the-art approaches.
+However, there are also assumptions that underlie the validity of our experiments as well as inherent limitations of our method which we discuss in the following paragraphs.
 First, we assume that our ground truth is correct, but in reality programs in GCJ or on GitHub might be written by programmers other than the stated programmer, or by multiple programmers.
 Such a ground truth problem would cause the classifier to train on noisy models which would lead to lower de-anonymization accuracy and a noisy representation of programming style.
 Second, many source code samples from GCJ contestants cannot be compiled.
 Consequently, we perform evaluation only on the subset of samples which can be compiled.
 This has two effects: first, we are performing attribution with fewer executable binary samples than the number of available source code samples.
 This is a limitation for our experiments but it is not a limitation for an attacker who first gets access to the executable binary instead of the source code.
 If the attacker gets access to the source code instead, she could perform regular source code authorship attribution.
 Second, we must assume that whether or not a code sample can be compiled does not correlate with the ease of attribution for that sample.
-Third, we only consider C/C++ code compiled using the GNU compiler \code{gcc} in this work, and assume that the executable binary format is the Executable and Linking Format.
+Third, we mainly focus on C/C++ code compiled (except Nulled.IO samples) using the GNU compiler \code{gcc} in this work, and assume that the executable binary format is the Executable and Linking Format.
 This is important to note as dynamic symbols are typically present in ELF binary files even after stripping of symbols, which may ease the attribution task relative to other executable binary formats that may not contain this information.
-We defer the investigation of the impact that other compilers, languages, and binary formats might have on the attribution task to future work.
+We defer an in depth investigation of the impact that other compilers, languages, and binary formats might have on the attribution task to future work.